Manston was at risk of becoming an unofficial detention centre, minister says

 Mr Shapps said there were concerns people were "unintentionally being detained", which would not be legal.

-The government has been criticised for the severe overcrowding at Manston.
+The government has been criticised for severe overcrowding at Manston.

+Ms Braverman, who was reappointed as home secretary by Rishi Sunak, has denied ignoring legal advice or blocking the use of hotels to ease the pressure at the site in Kent.

-At one point at the end of last month there were believed to be around 4,000 migrants at the site in Kent - despite the centre being designed to accommodate only 1,600 people on a temporary basis.
+At one point at the end of last month there were believed to be around 4,000 migrants at Manston - despite the centre being designed to accommodate only 1,600 people on a temporary basis.

-Ms Braverman has denied ignoring legal advice or blocking the use of hotels to ease the pressure at Manston.
+BBC political correspondent Nick Eardley said Mr Shapps's comments "potentially open up a fresh can of worms" for Ms Braverman as they make an "implicit accusation" that she did not do everything she could have done to move people to alternative accommodation and ensure the government was complying with the law.

 Mr Shapps, who is now business secretary, served as home secretary for six days after the resignation of Ms Braverman over data breaches in the final days of Liz Truss's premiership.

-He told BBC Breakfast that, during his time as home secretary, "what I saw was a situation whereby a centre that was set up to be a processing centre... was tipping into becoming an unofficial detention centre".
+He told BBC Breakfast that, during his time at the Home Office, "what I saw was a situation whereby a centre that was set up to be a processing centre... was tipping into becoming an unofficial detention centre".

 He said he was keen to ensure the government remained within the law and made changes to the operation of the site "to ensure that it wasn't a detention centre", while also moving people out.